 Kir Royale is a classic French aperitif consisting of crème de cassis and champagne.
 It is typically served in a champagne flute and makes an elegant addition to a Mother’s Day brunch.

-The Master Taste Tester and I first had Kir Royale at a special dinner that we attended when we were in Fontainebleau.
+The Master Taste Tester and I first had this classic French aperitif at a special dinner that we attended when we were in Fontainebleau.
 I was later surprised at how easy it was to make with crème de cassis and champagne.

 First, I added a small amount of crème de cassis to a champagne flute.
 Then, I added the champagne.
 Finally, I garnished the cocktail with a cherry.